Colección Romantica

-Colección Romántica is the compilation album of the famous Dominican songwriter and musician Juan Luis Guerra and 4.40.
-It was released in November 21, 2000 and February 6, 2001 in the United States by Karen Records.It is a dual album compilation including 20 of the group's classic songs remastered and re-recorded as ballads.
+Colección Romántica is a compilation album by Dominican songwriter and musician Juan Luis Guerra and 4.40.
+It was released in November 21, 2000 and February 6, 2001 in the United States by Karen Records.
+It is a dual album compilation including 20 of the group's classic songs remastered and re-recorded as ballads.
 The album also contained unaltered original versions of their softer songs, like acoustic ballads or bachatas.
 It would become Guerra's last album released under the Dominican independent music label Karen Records, as his later albums would be released under Vene Music and subsequently under EMI music and Capitol Latin.